Our Writing Story

 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.
 Through speaking and listening, reading and writing children learn to express themselves creatively and imaginatively.
 The study of English helps children understand how language works by looking at its patterns, structures and origins.
 We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.

 We teach writing in a progressive manner from EYFS to Year 6 with our key aims in writing being:

 Subject leads have created a progression in text document for OCA.
-Detailed success criterion have been produced for each text type to show clear steps of progression, text features and a knowledge which the writers should acquire from Foundation Stage through to Year 6.
+Detailed success criteria’s have been produced for each text type to show clear steps of progression, text features and a knowledge which the writers should acquire from foundation through to year 6.
 Assessment for learning documents enable gaps in progression or teaching to be quickly identified and addressed.